DBraun/ChucKDesigner/README.md

 * TouchDesigner can set ChucK global variables with TouchDesigner UI, CHOP streams, and Python scripting.
 * TouchDesigner can use Python callbacks to respond to changes in ChucK global variables.

+ChucKDesigner consists of two custom operators, the ChucK Audio CHOP and the ChucK Listener CHOP.
+The Audio CHOP "runs" the ChucK code.
+TouchDesigner can also tell it how to update global variables.
+The Listener CHOP "listens" to an Audio CHOP.
+It can continuously stream out global floats and integers as ordinary CHOP data.
+Using a Python-based callback DAT, it can also access many more global variable types such as float arrays, strings, and events.

 Please use the [issues](https://github.com/DBraun/ChucKDesigner/issues) and [discussions](https://github.com/DBraun/ChucKDesigner/discussions) pages on GitHub.

 Demo: